agibalov/tech-experiments/keycloak-experiment/README.md

 * Click "Refresh" to force ID token refresh.
 * Click "Sign Out" to sign out - the app will send you to the Sign In page.
 * Or just wait 3 minutes for SSO session to expire - the app will send you to the Sign In page.
+* You can try to register or reset your password.
+The fake mail server is at http://localhost:8082

 ## Notes